ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 22.03

+* NVDA 2021.3 or later is required.
+* To improve security, add-on commands cannot be performed while using Studio suite of applications if NVDA is running in secure mode.
+* To improve security, online user guide command from SPL Assistant (Shift+F1) has been removed.

 ## Version 22.01